kmrk/t3-lucia-iots/README.md

-## Objective & Tasks
+## Objective
-make t3-turbo easy to use with my non-vercle-cloud side-projects
+template project that makes t3-turbo easy to use, with my non-vercle-cloud side-projects
   - nextjs
   - expo
   - trpc